JeremyAnsel/xwa_hooks/xwa_hook_main_no_dinput/zip/readme.txt

 *** Usage ***

-The hooks are downloadable from OneDrive (https://onedrive.live.com/redir?resid=A8E80620371994FB%21116) or from GitHub (https://github.com/JeremyAnsel/xwa_hooks).
+The hooks are downloadable from GitHub (https://github.com/JeremyAnsel/xwa_hooks) or via the XwaHooksSetup tool (https://github.com/JeremyAnsel/XwaHooksSetup/tree/master/XwaHooksSetup/zip).

 Each hook is implemented in a separate dll.
 The name of the dll must begin with "hook_" or "Hook_".